 In February 2014, the Organization entered into a note payable with a financial institution for the purchase of certain real estate.
 During September 2015, this note payable was restructured to a term loan with total borrowings of \$3,900,000 requiring monthly payments of \$24,753 including interest calculated at 4.00%.
-Total outstanding amounts plus accrued and unpaid interest are due on September 1, 2020.
+During July 2017, this term loan was amended to allow additional borrowings of \$2,460,000 and requiring new monthly payments of \$33,363 including interest calculated at 4.25%.
+Total outstanding amounts plus accrued and unpaid interest are due on July 27, 2022.
 The agreement is secured by a deed of trust and a negative pledge of the Organization's assets.
-Amounts outstanding under this note totaled \$3,658,911 and \$3,792,582 at June 30, 2017 and 2016, respectively.
-Additionally, the agreement contains restrictive covenants that are tested twice per year, on June 30th and December 31st, on a rolling four quarter basis.
-At June 30, 2017, the Organization was in compliance with the other covenants.
+Amounts outstanding under this note totaled \$5,991,661 and \$3,658,911 at June 30, 2018 and 2017, respectively.
+Additionally, the agreement contains restrictive covenants that are tested annually on June 30th.
+At June 30, 2018, the Organization was in compliance with the other covenants.